furuyan/RadarChartView/README.md

 view.addSubview(chartView)
 ```

+If you use `RadarChartView` in UITableViewCell, watch this [sample](https://github.com/furuyan/RadarChartView/blob/master/Example/RadarChartView/RadarChartViewController2.swift)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.